superfly/fly/README.md

 By specifying a `files` property in your `.fly.yml`, it's possible to use `fetch` to load files without having to bundle them in your javascript directly.

-Locally, these our fetched from your filesystem.
+Locally, these are fetched from your filesystem.
 Deployed, these are fetched from our distributed store.

 Example usage in your code: (given a `client/app.js` file)